mrkazawa/proxy_node/README.md

 ## Benchmarking The Core Engine With Priority ##

-The purpose of this benchmarking is to see the behaviour of the Proxy node to prioritize IoT requests from agents according to their `priority_id` tag.
+The purpose of this benchmarking is to see the behaviour of the proxy node in prioritizing IoT requests from agents according to their `priority_id` tag.
 First, lets setup the Notay node.
-The core engine in the notary node need to have the following configuration in their `src/core/config.js`.
+The core engine in the notary node need to have the following configuration in their `./src/core/config.js`.

 ```js
 // How long the period of block generation (in milliseconds)